robotmay/dcos-docs/1.9/security/user-management.md

         You can now log in as another user.

-    *   To log out of the DC/OS CLI, enter the this command:
+    *   To log out of the DC/OS CLI, enter the command:

         ```bash
         dcos config unset core.dcos_acs_token